open-sauced/pizza-verse/regional-pizza.md

 Coal-fired oven: New York-style pizza is traditionally cooked in a coal-fired oven, but gas ovens are also commonly used.

 Whether it's shown being devoured by the Teenage Mutant Ninja Turtles or used by Spiderman as a prop, this style of pizza would always be deemed as one of the symbols of New York City.

+## Mochi Teriyaki Chicken Pizza (from Japan)

+Pizza is popular in Japan too.
+You can try both classic and Japanese-style pizzas from Pizza chain restaurants.
+Mochi Teriyaki Chicken Pizza is one of the Japanese-style pizzas.
+Mochi(rice cake) topping gives a distinctive texture to a pizza.

+### Toppings

+* Teriyaki Chicken
+* Mochi (Rice Cake)
+* Corn
+* Onions
+* Mayonnaise
+* Cheese
+* Nori Flakes